 Willa Friedman, Director

-Willa Friedman is a postdoctoral research fellow at the Center for Global Development and will be joining the University of Houston as an assistant professor in the fall of 2014.
+Willa Friedman is an Assistant Professor of Economics at the University of Houston.
 She completed a Ph.D. in Economics at UC Berkeley and an A.B. in Social Studies at Harvard.
 She previously worked with the Jameel Poverty Action Lab/Innovations for Poverty Action in Kenya.
 Willa has also served as an impact evaluation instructor for the World Bank and the Center for Effective Global Action in Rwanda, Tunisia, and Kenya and has advised evaluation design for RTI International, Abt Associates, and Innovations for Poverty Action as a technical advisor for projects in Mali, Ghana, Uganda, and Kenya.

 Paula Restrepo, Director